ebassi/mutest/README.md

 µTest aims to be a small unit testing library for C projects, with an API heavily modelled on high level frameworks like Jasmine or Mocha.

+**WARNING**: µTest's API is still in flux until I mark the first release.

 ## Building µTest

 Simply clone this repository, and use [Meson](http://mesonbuild.com) to